shaurya174/PYTHON-LIBRARIES-AND-ITS-EXERCISES-RELATED-TO-DATA-SCIENCE-/README.md

 This file is part of a series of notebooks designed to build proficiency in Python libraries for Data Science.
 Explore the entire repository for more insightful exercises! 🚀

+### 4. Matplotlib Basics (Jupyter Notebook)

+This Jupyter notebook introduces the fundamentals of **Matplotlib**, a powerful visualization library for Python.
+The notebook covers:

+- 📈 **Plotting basics**: Creating figures and axes, and customizing labels, titles, and colors.
+- 🔲 **Subplots**: Managing multiple plots within a single figure.
+- 📐 **Basic plots**: Line plots, sine waves, cosine waves, tangent waves, and exponential curves.
+- 🎨 **Styling**: Adjusting line styles, colors, and legends for effective visual communication.
+- 🔧 **Hands-on practice** to help you grasp core plotting techniques.

+This file is part of a series of notebooks designed to build proficiency in Python libraries for Data Science.
+Explore the entire repository for more insightful exercises! 🚀